brendonsoto/knowledge-notes/Tech/Hardware/moritz_klein_and_erica_synths_diy/VCO.md

 ### Temperature trouble... again?
 Skipped for now since I wouldn't have a way of really observing the change in output.

+### FM Input and Fine Tuning
+Skipped for now since the section mentioned it was fine to.

 ## Questions
 ### Why are there different types of resistors?